kwongit/kwongit/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software development professional with a background in quality assurance.
-Intensively trained at App Academy, I mastered a diverse array of technologies including JavaScript, React, Redux, HTML, CSS, Node.js, Express, Sequelize, SQL, PostgreSQL, Python, Flask, SQLAlchemy, AWS, and Docker.
-This immersive experience culminated in the development of three full-stack applications, demonstrating my proficiency and readiness for software development roles.
+I'm a versatile software engineer with a robust background in quality assurance and web development.
+After intensive training at App Academy, I mastered technologies such as JavaScript, React, Redux, HTML, CSS, Node.js, Express, Sequelize, SQL, PostgreSQL, Python, Flask, SQLAlchemy, AWS, and Docker.
+I developed three full-stack applications, showcasing my readiness for software development roles.

-My QA background provides a unique perspective, emphasizing quality throughout the entire software development lifecycle.
-I thrive on collaboration, continuous learning, and leveraging my skills to drive meaningful impact.
+My experience in QA adds a unique perspective, ensuring quality throughout the software development lifecycle.
+I thrive in collaborative environments, continuously learning, and leveraging my skills to drive meaningful impact.

-Explore my [portfolio](https://kwongit.github.io/) to delve into my projects.
-Let's [connect](https://www.linkedin.com/in/kevinwon30/) and explore opportunities together!
-Thank you for visiting.
+Feel free to explore the rest of my [portfolio](https://kwongit.github.io/) to see the projects I've developed.
+Let's [connect](https://www.linkedin.com/in/kevinwon30/) and explore new opportunities together!
+Thanks again for visiting!

 ### 💻  Tech Stack